LBHackney-IT/Data-Platform-Playbook/docs/playbook/snapshot-to-s3.md

 - Search for `RDS` and select
 - On the sidebar, click on `Snapshots`
 - Select `Take snapshot` on the Manual tab
-- On `Take a Snapshot` page, select the rds instance id as your DB instance
+- On `Take a Snapshot` page, use the `DB Instance` drop down and select the rds instance id as your DB instance

-  - Add a name for your snapshot according to the following convention, (rds_instance_id)-dataplatform-YYYY-MM-DD-(optional_descriptor) e.g.:
+  - In the `Snapshot Name` input field, add a name for your snapshot according to the following convention, (rds_instance_id)-dataplatform-YYYY-MM-DD-(optional_descriptor) e.g.:

   ```
   golive-db-dataplatform-15-05-2021